codesardine/mirror-manager/README.md

 Manage your own public Manjaro mirrors.

 Features:
-* Providers get email notifications when all branches are out od sync for more then 24h.
+* Providers get email notifications when all branches are out od sync for more then 24h and are enabled/disabled depending on their status.
 * Providers get an email when their mirrors are down.
 * Providers get access to a list of rsync mirrors.
 * Mirrors get automaticly disabled/enabled depending on their state.